Kagurabachi: The Tou

 Hakuri's obsessive older brother and heir apparent to the Sazanami clan leadership.
 Typically composed, he becomes emotionally unstable regarding Hakuri, expressing twisted affection through physical abuse.
 Though once envious of his brother Tenri's superior sorcery, Soya later fixates entirely on Hakuri, whom the clan considers untalented.
 Initially demanding Hakuri's return to the clan, Soya resolves to kill him after learning of his alliance with Chihiro.
 Their final confrontation ends with Hakuri mastering Isou and the Storehouse space to defeat Soya.
+After the auction building was destroyed, Soya arose from the rubble with amnesia.
+However, he quickly deduced his identity as a Sazanami.
+Unable to remember his defeat at the hands of Hakuri, he seeks answers and rediscovers his love for harming the weak.